Dear Prospective Employees,

 - Craigslist may have some summer housing posted; exercise caution when responding, as this website is based off-Island.

 - Local real estate offices may have some leads, but they tend to cater to summer vacation renters rather than workers.

 - One of our employees suggests calling other farms on the island to see if they will rent a room in exchange for a few hours of work.

 - You may ask us to help you check out leads.
 In some cases we know the people, or have worked with them before.

-- We have asked our Facebook followers to share info if they have any.
+- There is a also Facebook Group called MV Housing Rentals Unlimited.
+We have asked our Facebook followers to share info if they have any.
 We will try to keep this info flowing out to those that have approved being on the open mailing list.